Elementary amenability and almost finiteness: Introduction

 One of the novelties of the proof of Theorem~\ref{T-integers} is that it integrates conceptual aspects from all three of the approaches that we sketched above (corresponding to the regularity properties of zero mean dimension, finite dynamic asymptotic dimension, and almost finiteness).
 The argument proceeds by applying a recursive disjointification procedure to an initial collection of overlapping open towers whose levels have boundaries of upper $H$-density zero.
 The shapes of these towers are F{\o}lner rectangles in the semidirect product $H\rtimes\Zb$, and the towers generated by the restrictions of these shapes to $H$ cover all but a piece of the space with small upper $H$-density, as can be arranged using the hypothesized almost finiteness of the $H$-action.
 When $H$ is infinite these rectangles are chosen to be thin in the $\Zb$ direction and tall (i.e, much larger) in the $H$ direction, in which case the multiplicity of the overlapping of the towers is small in proportion to the size of their shape in the $H$ direction, very much in the spirit of the small dimension-rank ratios that appear in the proof of $\cZ$-stability from zero mean dimension in \cite{EllNiu17} and in the general study of inductive limits in classification theory.
-This allows us to disjointify, modulo a set of zero $H$-density, into open towers with smaller subrectangular shapes which are mostly F{\o}lner.
-The exceptional towers whose shapes fail to be F{\o}lner occupy a part of the space with small upper $H$-density and thus can be absorbed, via comparison, using the almost finiteness of the $H$-action.
+This allows us to generate, by a recursive Ornstein--Weiss-type disjointification process as in \cite{ConJacKerMarSewTuc18,KerSza20}, a collection of open towers whose shapes will be F{\o}lner as long as they are proportionally not too small within the ambient shapes of the initial towers from which they are created.
+The union of the towers whose shapes are not sufficiently F{\o}lner can be divided into two subsets, one which is small in upper $H$-density and the other whose points can be donated to the F{\o}lner towers without significantly affecting the approximate invariance of the tower shapes.
+The set with small upper $H$-density can be absorbed, via comparison, using the almost finiteness of the $H$-action.
 In fact the initial towers will themselves need to be shaved down a little bit at the outset in order to achieve the F{\o}lner disjointification (via the tiling argument captured in Lemma~\ref{L-intersections}), but this loss will also be small in upper $H$-density and can likewise be absorbed.